Carnivorous Plant Hybrids

 Hybrids blend parental genetic for characteristics equally, but some are dominant over others.
 For example: red trumps any color, or leucophylla is a high suit.

 Cultivar is a plant that is purposely selected for its traits, or a cultivated variety = cultivar.
 For example: S. psittacina (for its tolerance and low habit) x S. leucophylla (or its color and windows) = S. x Scarlet Belle (for its tolerance and low habit combined with beautiful color and structure creating a plant of interest).

 Variety = var. is naturally occuring, and sometimes considered to be a subspecies of the plant.
 For example: Sarracenia purpurea venosa-Burkei.

 Cultivars are registed like trademarks with property ownership.
 They are typically more expensive to offer for sale.

 Cultivars can only be cloned to maintain their specific genetic characteristics, they will not breed true from seed.
 So for example, it is not possible to provide seeds of Venus Flytrap B52 or any other cultivar and expect the seeds to produce more B52 or other cultivar.
 Seeds are the result of the genetic mix of neighboring plants during pollination.
-What will happen is that the seedings will show a genetic variation amoung themselves, some with more or less of the desired traits, some with new and exciting possibiliites or further cultivarization.
+Seedings will show a genetic variation among themselves, some with more or less of the desired traits, some with new and exciting possibilities for further cultivation.

 Note: Clones are not the same as cultivars, throuh many cultivars are cloned.
 A clone is genetical identical to the parents.
 Hybrids mix genetics.